-Lawrence Gotts is a partner in the Washington, D.C. office and member of the global Intellectual Property Practice.
+Lawrence Gotts retired from the partnership on December 31, 2022.
+He was a member of the global Intellectual Property Practice.
 He has extensive experience in the litigation and trial of intellectual property disputes, including patent, trademark, trade secret, and copyright matters.

 Mr. Gotts has handled more than 140 patent and other intellectual property (IP) cases, including approximately 17 patent trials and nine Federal Circuit appellate arguments, representing both patentees and defendants.
 He has litigated and tried cases in Federal District Courts throughout the United States, as well as before the International Trade Commission and the Court of Federal Claims.
 Mr. Gotts is also admitted to practice before the US Supreme Court and the US Patent and Trademark Office.

-Mr. Gotts is consistently recognized as a leading intellectual property lawyer and has received the following accolades:
+Mr. Gotts has consistently been recognized as a leading intellectual property lawyer and has received the following accolades:

 - Chambers Global, 2016–2018 — “Lawrence Gotts is renowned for IP and particularly patent litigation, and also advises clients on commercial IP matters.
 He is praised by sources for being ‘very attuned to the client’s concerns’ and for his ‘extremely good judgement.’”

 - Chambers USA, 2004–2022 — Chambers has reported that “[a] number of sources attest to his gift for strategic thinking” and clients say Mr. Gotts “is a brilliant attorney” that “can read the minds of the judges and opposing counsel.”
 In addition, he is “respected throughout the country for his prolific and highly successful work as a patent litigator.”